LennartHennigs/Knulli-and-RGXX-Notes/README.md

 Follow these steps to set up Knulli on your device.
 I arranged the steps in a helpful order, so it is best to follow them along.

 - I recommend using two SD cards – one for Knulli and one for the ROMs and your Knulli settings.
-  - This has the advantage of updating Knulli without messing up your settings or games.
+This has the advantage of updating Knulli without messing up your settings or games.
-  - The left slot will contain the Knulli card, and the right will contain the ROMs.
+- The left slot will contain the Knulli card, and the right will contain the game ROMs.
 - Use at least a 32GB card for Knulli.

 ### Installing Knulli on your device

-- Download Knulli for your device from the [releases page](https://github.com/knulli-cfw/distribution/releases)
+- Download Knulli for your device from the [releases page](https://github.com/knulli-cfw/distribution/releases).
 - Flash the firmware to a (new!)
 SD card (e.g., use [BalenaEtcher](https://etcher.balena.io/)).
 - Put the SD card in the device (left slot).
 - Turn on the device (`Long-press on Power Button`).
-- *The device will now update the file structure on the SD card*.
+- The device will now update the file structure on the SD card.

 ### Preparing the ROM SD card

-- You need to format your second SD card with the Linux ex4 file format (to be able to run certain ports).
+- You need to format your second SD card (for the game ROMS) with the Linux **ext4** file format [to be able to run certain ports](https://knulli.org/guides/portmaster-and-exfat/#stick-with-ext4).
 - Put the SD card in the right slot.
 - Select the new card: `System Settings > Storage Device`.